kazunori279/bigquery-fluentd-docker-sample/README.md

 $ sudo docker run -e GCP_PROJECT="YOUR_PROJECT_ID" -p 80:80 -t -i -d kazunori279/fluentd-bigquery-sample
 ```

+This will launch a run a docker container preconfigured with nginx and fluentd,
+this docker container is described in more detail below.
+We now want to
+generate some page views so that we can verify that fluentd is sending data to
+BigQuery.

 - Open [Google Developers Console](https://console.developers.google.com/project) on a browser, choose your project and select `Compute` - `Compute Engine` - `VM instances`.

 - Find `bq-test` GCE instance and click it's external IP link.
 On the dialog, select `Allow HTTP traffic` and click `Apply` to add the firewall rule.
-There will be an Activities dialow shown on the display with a message `Updating instance tags for "bq-test"`.
+There will be an Activities dialog shown in the bottom right of the window with a message `Updating instance tags for "bq-test"`.

-- After updating instance tags, click the external IP link again to access nginx server on the instance.
+- After updating instance tags, click the external IP link again to direct your browser to hit the nginx server on the instance.
 It will show a blank web page titled "Welcome to nginx!".
 Click reload button several times.

 ## Execute BigQuery query

 - Open BigQuery Browser Tool, click `COMPOSE QUERY` and execute the following query.
-You will see the requests from browser are recorded on access_log table (it may take a few minutes to receive the log for the first time).
+You will see the requests from browser are recorded on access_log table (it may take a few minutes to receive the very first log entries from fluentd).

 ```
 SELECT * FROM [bq_test.access_log] LIMIT 1000
 ```

 That's it!
-You've just confirmed the nginx log are collected by Fluentd, imported to BigQuery and shown on the Browser Tool.
+You've just confirmed that nginx access log events are collected by Fluentd, imported into BigQuery and visible in the Browser Tool.
 You may use Apache Bench tool or etc to hit the web page with more traffic to see how Fluentd + BigQuery can handle high volume logs in real time.
 It can support up to 10K rows/sec by default (and you can extend it to 100K rows/sec by requesting).

 ## Using BigQuery Dashboard

-[BigQuery Dashboard](bigquery-dashboard-howto.md) lets you easily write some queries on Google Spreadsheet and execute it periodically (e.g. every minute, hour, or day).
+Using Google Sheets and the BigQuery connector, you can create a [BigQuery Dashboard](bigquery-dashboard-howto.md) which lets you easily write and visualize queries periodically (e.g. every minute, hour, or day).
+See [BigQuery Dashboard How-To](bigquery-dashboard-howto.md) to learn how to set this up.

 - Follow the steps described in [BigQuery Dashboard How-To](bigquery-dashboard-howto.md) to set up a dashboard, including the automatic query execution section.